-Back to school bedtime routines are very important!
-Now that kids are having to get up, (often before the sun comes up) going to bed on time makes everyone in the house wake up in a better frame of mind and mood for the day ahead.
+Bedtime routines are very important!
+Many kids are getting up earlier and earlier for some sort of practice (often before the sun comes up) so going to bed on time makes everyone in the house wake up in a better frame of mind and mood for the day ahead.

 Bed time battles are typical for a toddler who has learned to ask for “one more book”, or for the elementary school child who swears “they are not tired” but who falls asleep during bath time.
 But who knew there would be even more battles with teens and their electronics??